layer 1 layer 2 layer 3 layer 4 layer 5 abstract shapes

 Actionable Next Steps

-The session concluded with practical advice for businesses looking to improve stock management and fulfilment:
+We’ve pulled together some practical advice for businesses looking to improve stock management and fulfilment:

 • Audit Current Processes: Map workflows and identify bottlenecks, engaging staff at all levels.